brick/date-time/README.md

 Requirements
 ------------

-This library requires PHP 5.5.10 or higher.
+This library requires PHP 5.6 or PHP 7.
-Earlier versions of PHP 5.5 will suffer from [this bug](https://bugs.php.net/bug.php?id=45528).

 ### HHVM support